 - Spongy, unhealthy spots of grass

 - Brittle turf that can be easily pulled from the soil, essentially grass without roots

 - Unusually high and sudden wildlife activity, such as birds, reptiles, skunks, and raccoons digging at your lawn.

 - Small holes throughout your lawn, usually a sign that animals have been feeding on grubs.

 We’ll save you the suspense—your lawn has grubs.
 But that doesn’t necessarily mean you have a grub problem.
 Moderate population sizes are normal and rarely if ever cause much of an issue.
 In general, 4 or less grubs per square foot is just fine.
 However, having 5 or more indicates a surging grub population that could cause significant damage and cost you hundreds in the long run.
 Here’s how to check:

 Approach one of the brown, dying patches of turf in your lawn and dig up a square foot of sod about 3 inches deep.
 Closely inspect the soil looking for white or off-white C-shaved larvae—these are your grubs.
+The best and easiest time to check for grubs is late summer and early fall.
+This is when grubs tend to be most active and closest to the surface of your lawn.
 If you find 5 or more, you need to act fast before things get worse

 Natural, effective, and economical, beneficial nematodes are a popular gardening tool for a reason.
 Once they’ve taken hold in your lawn, these microscopic, parasitic worms attack grubs, killing them from the inside out.